rajesh786ravi/DatingApp/README.md

 1. Download and install the app
 2. Sign up or log in
 3. Set up your profile
 4. Start swiping and matching
+5. Audio calls

 Upcoming Features
 - Video calls